-- Most often, in patients receiving high doses of thiotepa, a stem cell transplant is needed after therapy to prevent complications from severe bone marrow suppression. - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
+- Severe bone marrow suppression - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
-You should get urgent medical treatment.

-User/Authorized User acknowledges that the ClinicalPath Portal is intended to be utilized as an information management tool only, and that Elsevier has not represented the ClinicalPath Portal as having the ability to diagnose disease, prescribe treatment, or perform any other tasks that constitute the practice of providing medical care.
-The clinical information contained within the ClinicalPath Portal is intended as a supplement to, and not a substitute for, the knowledge, expertise, skill, and judgment of physicians, pharmacists and other healthcare professionals involved with patient care at User/Authorized User facilities.
-CONFIDENTIAL AND PROPRIETARY.
-NOT FOR DISTRIBUTION.

-- Changes in your liver function and blockage of small veins in the liver, which can cause liver failure and be life-threatening.
-This can occur in patients that receive thiotepa in combination with other drugs for bone marrow transplant. - Changes in your central nervous system can happen which can be life-threatening.
+You should get urgent medical treatment. - Severe changes in your liver function, which can cause liver failure - Veno-occlusive disease blockage of small veins in the liver, which can cause liver failure.
+This can occur in patients that receive thiotepa and other drugs for bone marrow transplant. - Changes in your central nervous system can happen which can rarely be life-threatening.
 The central nervous system is made up of your brain and spinal cord.
+You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble

+This patient information was developed by Via Oncology, LLC © 2019.
+This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
+You should not rely entirely on this information for your health care needs.
+Ask your won doctor or health care provider any specific medical questions that you have.
+CLIENT acknowledges that the Via Pathways and Via Portal are information management tools only, and that Via Oncology, LLC has not represented the Via Pathways or Via Portal as having the ability to diagnose disease, prescribe treatment, or perform any other tasks that constitute the practice of medicine.
+The clinical information contained in the Via Pathways and Via Portal are intended as a supplement to, and not a substitute for, the knowledge, expertise, skill, and judgment of physicians, pharmacists and other healthcare professionals involved with patient care at CLIENT facilities. understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
+If you start to have any of these symptoms let your doctor know right away.

-You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
-If you start to have any of these symptoms let your doctor know right away. - Severe allergic skin reaction and/or darkening of the skin, or changes to the color of your skin may occur.
-You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - This drug may raise your risk of getting a second cancer.
+- Severe allergic skin reaction and/or darkening of the skin, or changes to the color of your skin.
+You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - This drug may raise your risk of getting a second cancer - These side effects may be more severe if you are receiving high doses of this medication